Camilo Aybar

 Performing in duos to quintets, I found immense fulfilment from making music with other passionate young musicians, and was able to transform previous feelings of being an outsider everywhere else into a chance to form genuine social connections through a shared passion for music.
 Following a successful performance of Crusell’s Clarinet Concerto No. 2 in F Minor in a masterclass with James Campbell, I was invited to perform Mozart’s Clarinet Quintet with the Emily Carr String Quartet in April 2023, and won three auditions to perform the Crusell with three Vancouver Island orchestras, culminating in first-place wins at the British Columbia and Canada West Performing Arts Festivals in Summer 2023.

 Under Ms. Kostek’s guidance, I dedicated the following Autumn to expanding my musical horizons with mentorship from Eric Abramovitz, Todd Cope, and Jean-François Normand.
-I am excited to continue my studies at the Glenn Gould School of Music under the acclaimed mentorship of Joaquin Valdepeñas, where I look forward to being immersed in an intensive and close-knit musical community with other young talented musicians pursuing the art at its highest level.
+I am excitedly continuing my studies at the Glenn Gould School of Music under the acclaimed mentorship of Joaquin Valdepeñas, where I am being immersed in an intensive and close-knit musical community with other young talented musicians pursuing the art at its highest level.

 Composer